 Consider sharing what is going on with friends

-Some people I know kept their fertility issues and subsequent IVF secret from friends and family, but personally I just feel that adds to the HUGE stress and enormity of what you’re going through.
-Firstly I had a miscarriage anyway that everyone found out about because it happened on Boxing Day , the day after my birthday (yay, thanks for that body) and from that point onwards both my husband and I just told people what we were going through, we found it easier that way and it also avoided those awkward questions about ‘when are you having another baby’.
+Some people I know have kept their fertility issues and subsequent IVF secret from friends and family, but personally I just feel that adds to the HUGE stress and enormity of what you’re going through.
+After my first chemical pregnancy, from that point onwards both my husband and I just told people what we were going through, we found it easier that way and it also avoided those awkward questions about ‘when are you having another baby’.
 Everyone to date has been nothing but supportive.
 It’s certainly helped when a friend has asked ‘how are you?’ and I’ve burst into tears, not then having to explain what’s going on, because they know.

 Don’t compare yourself to others

-This is the hardest one, and one I still do to date but find that I deal with slightly better as time has gone on.
-I still catch myself starring at the lady who I consider to be much older than me, or the really young woman with two toddlers in a buggy and a baby strapped to her front, thinking, ‘why them and not me?’
+This is the hardest and one I still struggle with to date, especially what with using Instagram so much (so and so who is pregnant AGAIN etc) And day to day, I still catch myself starring at people out and about – the lady who I think looks much older than me pushing a new baby, or the really young woman with two toddlers in a buggy and a baby strapped to her front, always thinking, ‘why them and not me?’
 But the fact is, I don’t know them and I don’t know their story.
+Who knows what people have gone through to get where they are?
+And the simple, harsh fact is, this is life.
+Some can conceive easily, some can’t.
 You can’t compare yourself to others, you are not them.
-Also in this same vein, you have to throw thoughts out of the window about not wanting a big age gap, wanting a baby at a certain time of the year or feeling left behind by your NCT friends.
-Again, these are factors out of your control, you have to accept your situation for what it is otherwise you will go a little bit bonkers.
+You have concentrate on your own situation otherwise you will go a little bit bonkers.